Welcome! If you're interested in simply seeing the brand I recommend for the best organic matcha, it's a pleasure to share Encha Organic Matcha.

 What's also uniquely special is that matcha contains a certain kind of antioxidant called catechins.
 (Of all antioxidants, catechins are the most potent and beneficial.)
 Matcha is especially high in one specific catechin, called EGCG, which is recognized for its cancer fighting properties.

-To learn more in depth, please see Encha’s Health Benefits page.
+To learn more, please see Encha's Health Benefits page.

 Tools You'll Need To Whisk a Bowl of Matcha

 You'll need three simple tools to prepare ceremonial matcha:

 - Teaspoon or measuring scoop (called a chashaku)

 Since you'll whisk vigorously to achieve the beautiful froth, it's best to use a wide and deep enough bowl.
 (If you don't have a matcha bowl, a soup bowl works great.)

 - Measure 1 teaspoon matcha powder in a tea bowl.
 (If you're using a bamboo scoop, it's about two scoops.)

 - Heat 5 oz. water (~2/3 cup) just under boiling, around 160°F (71°C).
 Pour it in the bowl with matcha powder.